 According to Richo Cech in his book Making Plant Medicine, nettles are a nutritive spring tonic, rich in chlorophyll, calcium, magnesium, potassium, zinc, selenium, silicon and vitamins C, B, D and K. Consuming nettles may boost your resistance to seasonal allergies, environmental pollutants and mold.

 Mild and pleasant tasting, with a bit of a salty flavor that is suggestive of the minerals they contain, nettles can be used in any dish where you would normally use spinach.

-It’s usually recommended to harvest fresh nettles before they start to bolt and make seeds.
-Once nettles enter their reproductive phase, you’ll see teeny white specks (cystoliths) appear on stems and old leaves.
-These white specks contain calcium carbonate crystals that can irritate the kidneys if consumed.
-Use your own discretion, but they’re probably not a danger to most folks, especially if nettles are not a major part of your diet
+The time to harvest fresh nettles for cooking is before they start to bolt (aka flower) and make seeds.
+Once nettles enter their reproductive phase, their histamine content increases and you’ll start to see teeny white specks called cystoliths appearing on the stems and old leaves.
+These white specks contain calcium carbonate crystals that can irritate the kidneys and digestive tract if consumed.

 At the risk of sounding like Captain Obvious, you’ll want to wear a good pair of gardening gloves when handling stinging nettles.
 They’re called ‘stinging’ for a reason!